conduktor/conduktor-poc-kafka-protocol/README.md

 # How to start?

-Conduktor Gateway comes with an included interceptor which writes log lines and information about the Kakfka traffic to stdout.
+Conduktor Gateway comes with an included interceptor which writes log lines and information about the Kafka traffic to stdout.

 If this is your first time starting Gateway, the [Quick Start Guide](https://docs.conduktor.io/platform/gateway/installation/opensource-install/) describes how to get setup and try the logging interceptor.
 Go here first!